rturcotte861/GettingCleaningData_Project/CodeBook.md

 ## Summary
 The data set "TidyData_Step5.txt" is derived from an experimental dataset in which the sensor signals from an accelerometer and gyroscope from a smartphone (Samsung Galaxy S II) were recorded while participant were performing specific activities.
 More information on the original dataset can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 This modified data contains the average of the mean and the average of the standard deviation of several parameters (described below) for each subject and each activity.
 For a detailed description of how the orignal data was modified, please refer to the README.md file.
 This file describes the meaning of each column in the data set.

+All variable were normalized and bounded within [-1,1] in the original dataset.

 ## The structure is as follow:
 ### [column position] Variable name